rgrannell1/common-storage/README.md

   also subscribe to a topic to sync over a network.

 - Fault-tolerant: if a subscriber is offline, that's fine!
-Common-Storage will notify it according to its `Retry-After` header, and when the node is back online it can fetch any data it does not currently have synced.
+Common-Storage will notify it intermittently until it succeeds when the node is back online online it can fetch any data it does not currently have synced.

 - Authenticated: read-write access is restricted by basic authentication.